 As a minimum, your report must include the following:

-Title page: [1] title [2] submission date [3] group number and the file name of the data set used [4] names of each group member with your Ryerson ID student number and [5] course code (i.e.: QMS210).

-Your project must be submitted online via D2L under Assessments Assignment.

-The answer to each question will begin on a new page under the statement of the question.

-Cut and paste all relevant SPSS outputs in the write-up section at the bottom of your answer to each question.
-Do not send the reader to appendices to find them.
+Cut and paste all relevant outputs in the write-up section at the bottom of your answer to each question.

 A complete write up of your chosen hypothesis test must include your assumptions, analysis of results and your conclusions.
 You must use both approaches (critical value and p-value approaches) to make your statistical decision.

 Not using the exact data set assigned to your group will result in getting a zero mark for the project.
-Please be informed that each group has a different data set.
-If you use other group’s data set, both groups will get a zero mark and will be charged with academic misconduct”.

 All data analyses must be done with SPSS and/or EXCEL.
 Only critical values can be found using the recommended calculator or EXCEL.